ejschulte/hpe-esxi-builder/README.md

 # HPE ESXi Builder

-This repository contains two PowerShell scripts for building patch bundles and ESXi iso files that combine Synergy SSP artifacts with ESX builds.
+This repository contains two PowerShell scripts for building patch bundles and ESXi ISO files that combine Synergy SPP artifacts with ESXi builds.

-There are two scripts provided
+There are two scripts provided:
 1. `build-hpe-synergy-esxiupdate-crossplatform.ps1` for both Windows and Linux
 2. `build-hpe-synergy-esxiupdate.ps1` for Windows only